Last Update 27th June, 2017

-Here’s a simple but (hopefully!) comprehensive checklist that you can follow when starting a new blog.
+Here’s a simple but (hopefully!) comprehensive checklist that you can follow when starting a brand new blog for the first time.

 I’m going to keep it simple with minimal details just so you can see an overview of the whole picture.
 You can then use the resources and references for further reading.